• Skip to primary navigation

 Instructions

 • Add the flour to a clean, well-floured surface (I use a Silpat mat).
 Create a small well in the center of the flour.
 Add the eggs to the well, then use your fork to scramble the eggs and incorporate a little bit of flour at a time.
 Once the dough becomes too stiff to mix with the fork, use your hands to work the dough together into a sticky ball.
-The gluten-free dough doesn't require kneading, so once the flour is fully incorporated into the eggs, it's ready to go.
+The gluten-free dough doesn't require kneading, so it's ready to go once the flour is fully incorporated into the eggs.

 • Place the dough ball on a floured surface and cut it into four equal sections.

-• Roll out each section into a long, thin flat layer on a floured surface.
+• Roll out each section into a long, thin, flat layer on a floured surface.
 It should resemble a lasagne sheet.
-To get the sheets of dough evenly flattened, run the dough through your pasta machine on Setting #1.
-Then run each sheet through the pasta machine on Setting #2.
-(If the sheets are too long to feed through the pasta machine without breaking, cut them in half before running them through the pasta machine on Setting #2.)
-Use a pizza cutter or knife to remove any fray edges from the pasta.
+To evenly flatten the sheets of dough, run each sheet through your pasta machine on Setting #1.
+Then, run each sheet through the pasta machine on Setting #2.
+If the sheets are too long to feed through the pasta machine without breaking, cut them in half before running them through the pasta machine on Setting #2.
+Use a pizza cutter or butter knife to remove any frayed edges from the pasta.

 • Add each sheet through the pasta machine again, this time on the pasta cutting setting of choice.
-Add the strands of pasta to a lightly floured surface until you're ready to cook it.
+Nest the strands of pasta on a lightly floured surface until you're ready to cook it.

 • Add a pinch of salt to boiling water, then add the pasta strands to the water and cook for about 1-2 minutes.
 The pasta cooks fast, so watch it carefully.

 • Drain the pasta and rinse with cold water (optional).
-Serve immediately with your favorite sauce or simply with a little olive oil and salt.
+Serve immediately with your favorite sauce or simply top with a little olive oil and sea salt.

 Notes